 Focus on the behaviour you want

-You are better off reminding yourself of the behaviour you want, rather than the one you don’t.
+You are better off focusing on the behaviour you want, rather than the one you don’t.
 Tell yourself “I will remain calm” rather than “I won’t burst into tears” so that your brain has a mental image of what you want and can reproduce that behaviour.

 Remember to go easy on yourself and your partner!
 We’re all trying our best and there are no bad guys.
-Just people in need of practising good relationship skills!
+Just people in need of practising these relationship tips!

 * Thanks to Barbara Swafford for the idea for this post, because she suggested writing from an opposite viewpoint.